InvalidCookie/Movie-ruby/README.md

 Movie-ruby
 ==========

-Project to manage movies, Based on codeacademy's ruby example project, but with improvements and stuffs.
+Ruby project to manage movies, Based on codeacademy's ruby example project, but with improvements and stuffs.